Quintinlf/greentree-backend-project/README.md

 - Add data visualizations using Matplotlib or Plotly
 - Integrate with Azure SQL or PostgreSQL
-- Extend models to represent real-world data (chemical, financial, or astrological)
+- Extend models to represent real-world data (chemical, financial,statistical, etc.)
 - Add authentication for user-specific records

 ---